Ethan2541/Query-Expansion/README.md

 # Query-Expansion

-Re-implementation of the research paper "Local and Global Query Expansion for Hierarchical Complex Topics" written by Dalton, Naseri, Dietz, and Allan.
+Degraded implementation of the research paper "Local and Global Query Expansion for Hierarchical Complex Topics" written by Dalton, Naseri, Dietz, and Allan.
 It is part of the first year course [Information Retrieval and Natural Language Processing](https://dac.lip6.fr/master/enseignement/rital/) from Sorbonne Université's computer science master.

 ## Expected Features